huokedu/mongodb-1/docs/index.md

-# MongoDB&reg; suite for Drupal&reg;
+# MongoDB suite for Drupal 8

-The MongoDB suite for Drupal 8 is a set of modules enabling the storage of various types of data on a Drupal site, in addition to, or as a replacement for the standard SQL storage used by Drupal.
+The MongoDB&reg; suite for Drupal&reg; 8 is a set of modules enabling the storage of various types of data on a Drupal site, in addition to, or as a replacement for the standard SQL storage used by Drupal.

 It comprises several Drupal modules, each implementing a specific functionality.
 With the exception of the base `mongodb` module, upon which all others depend